 This workbook can help you plan why, when and how to involve the people you work with in evaluation.

-In June 2019 Rape and Sexual Abuse Centre Perth and Kinross (RASAC P&K) asked their Youth Ambassadors (their young people’s ...
+Rape and Sexual Abuse Centre Perth and Kinross (RASAC P&K) on how they involved their Youth Ambassadors to help evaluate ...

 This paper from NPC argues for a greater focus in the charity sector on what user involvement aims to achieve, ...

-This case study from Gowrie Care's Streets Ahead service shows how the organisation involved their service users in evaluation.
+Gowrie Care's Streets Ahead service show how the organisation involved their service users in evaluation.

-This case study from Springhall and Whitlawburn Youth Development Team is about the benefits of involving young people in evaluation ...
+Springhall and Whitlawburn Youth Development Team show how they involved young people in evaluation.

 This case study shows how ARC Scotland involved service users in setting outcomes for service commissioning by Aberdeenshire Council.
 It ...

 Young people taking the lead on evaluation - Key messages from 11th April 2019